oVirt/ovirt-site/source/documentation/install-guide/chap-Installing_oVirt.html.md

 **Installing the oVirt Engine Packages**

-1. Before you can start installing the oVirt, add the official repository.
+1. Before you can start installing oVirt, add the official repository.
 Choose one based on your version requirement:

         # http://resources.ovirt.org/pub/yum-repo/ovirt-release41.rpm